batcholi/Archean_wiki/src/multiplayer/settingup.md

 ## Adding/Removing an Administrator
 To add an administrator, simply modify the file `/Archean-data/server/admins.txt`.
 This file should contain a list of player IDs, one per line.
 If the player uses Steam, their Steam64 ID should be used.
-If the player uses the legacy launcher, their player name should be used.